openshift-labs/learn-katacoda/middleware/middleware-camelk/camel-k-serving/step2.md

 ## Running the API integration

-You have access to an OpenAPI standard document, that contains operations for:
+You have access to an OpenAPI standard document under `camel-api` called `openapi.yaml`, that contains operations for:
  - Listing the name of the contained objects
  - Creating a new object
  - Getting the content of an object